json4s/muster/README.md

 ## Getting the library

-This only works with scala 2.11.
+This works with scala 2.10 and up.
 The library is published to maven central so you can get it with:

 ```scala